+The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
-Any changes in these assumptions, which are disclosed in note 23, will impact the carrying amount of the pension liability.
-Furthermore, a roll forward approach, which projects results from the latest full actuarial valuation performed at 31 March 2019, has been used by the actuary in valuing the pensions liability at 31 August 2022.
+Any changes in these assumptions, which are disclosed in note 22, will impact the carrying amount of the pension liability.
+Furthermore, a roll forward approach, which projects results from the latest full actuarial valuation performed at 31 March 2022, has been used by the actuary in valuing the pensions liability at 31 August 2023.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.